kfeldmann/cidrmerge/README.md

 CIDR Merge
 ==========

 Merge and de-dupe overlapping or adjacent IP ranges.
-Invalid CIDRs cause cidrmerge to print an error and halt.
+Invalid CIDRs in the input cause cidrmerge to print an error and halt.

 ```
 $ ./cidrmerge -?